kirkroberts/kirk_admin_links/README.md

 ## License & Disclaimers

 - Use and abuse this at your own risk.
 - This app taps directly into Perch's Content app using non-API functions, so an upgrade of Perch core may break this app's functionality.
 - The code.
 I know.
-If you can improve it please do.
+If you can improve it please do and share it back.

 ## Installation